cjdbarlow/Part-One/electrical_safety.md

 > Understand the concepts of patient safety as it applies to monitoring involving electrical devices

 ##Electrical Principles
-* **Charge** is the property of a subatomic particle which causes it to experience a force when close to other charged particules.
+* **Charge** is the property of a subatomic particle which causes it to experience a force when close to other charged particules
 Charge is measured in coulombs (C).

-* **Current** is the flow of electrons through a conductor.
+* **Current** is the flow of electrons through a conductor
 Current is measured in amps (A).

 * **Voltage** is the strength of the force that causes movement of electrons
 By tradition, voltages are quoted relative to **ground** (or **earth**).
 If a potential difference exists, a current will flow from that object to the earth via the path of least resistance.
 If this path contains a person, an electrical injury may result.

-* **Resistance** describes to what extent a substance reduces the flow of electrons through it.
+* **Resistance** describes to what extent a substance reduces the flow of electrons through it
 Resistance is measured in ohms (Ω).
     * Substances with **high resistance** are **insulators**
     * Substances with **low resistance** are **conductors**

-* **Inductance** is the generation of current when a conductor moves through a magnetic field.
+* **Inductance** is the property of a conductor by which a change in current induces an electromotive force in the conductor, and any nearby conductors

-* **Capacitance** is the ability of an object to store charge, and is measured in Fards (F).
-One farad is when one volt across the capacitor stores one coulomb of charge.
+* **Capacitance** is the ability of an object to store electrical charge
+Measured in Fards (F), where one farad is when one volt across the capacitor stores one coulomb of charge.
     * A capacitor is an electrical component consisting of two conductors separated by an insulator (called a dielectric)
     * When a **direct current** flows, electrons (a negative charge) build up on one of these conductors (called a plate), whilst an electron deficit (positive charge) occurs on the other plate
         * Current will flow until the build up of charge is equal to the voltage of the power source
         * Current can be **rapidly discharged** when the circuit is changed
     * An **alternating current** can flow freely across a capacitor, and causes no buildup of charge

-* **Impedance** describes to what extent the flow of **alternating current** is reduced when passing through a substance.
+* **Impedance** describes to what extent the flow of **alternating current** is reduced when passing through a substance
 Impedance can be thought of as 'resistance for AC circuits', and is a combination of **resistance **and **reactance**.
-    * Reactance is formed by two things:
+    * Reactance is a function of two things:
         * Induction of voltage in conductors by the alternating magnetic field of AC flow
         * Capacitance induced by voltages between these conductors